depau/alarm-orangepi4/README.md

 I'll try to fix any issues I can fix and once everything is working, evaluate sending packages back to upstream for mainlining.

+99% of the DTB comes from Armbian, with some changes to fix some issues.
+No warranties on code quality or correctness, "it works on my machine". **Not enough effort was put into this**, otherwise you wouldn't find it here but rather in the upstream kernel.

 ## Packages

 ### ap6256-firmware